-- Each tent is different, and we’ve given you some very general advice up till now.
-So in order to respect the very particular set of needs of your tent, read the user manual – that was a no-brainer, right?
+- Each tent is different, and I’ve given you some very general advice up till now.
+So in order to respect the very particular set of needs of your tent, read the user manual, if you still have it.

 - If it’s your first time using the tent, follow the fold lines.
 After all, the tent was already packed when you bought it, so there are already some creases where it’s been folded.